FlushingBaseball/library-of-ptolemy/README.md

-Apocalypse [Space Marine Conquests book 5] by Josh Reynolds narrated by Richard Reed
+Apocalypse [Space Marine Conquests book 5] by Josh Reynolds narrated by Richard Reed Priests of Mars by Graham McNeil narrated by Joe Jameson Deathworlder by Victoria Hayward narrated by Gabrielle Nellis-Pain

 # Inprogress (Maybe take a break from consuming this slop?)

+##### Dead Men Walking by Steve Lyons narrated by Timothy Watson

+# Finished

 ##### The Emperor's Gift by Aaron Demski-Bowden narrated by Christopher Kent
+Follow a particularly talented Grey Knight through one of the chapters darkest periods
+##### Review
 One of the worst 40k books I've ran into so far.
 The first 40% of the book is bad dialogue, bad action scenes and poor character development.
 The last sixty percent is a good concept executed poorly.
 Two famous chapters facing off, the first war for Armageddon and a final battle should in theory be captivating set pieces that might make it worth reading but instead it's done in a shockingly bland and uninspired manner.